How to Evict a Roommate Not on the Lease

 In some states, if a person lives with you but doesn’t pay rent and doesn’t have a set date on which they must move out or pay rent, they could be considered a tenant-at-will.

-In those states, you can follow the same eviction process as removing a tenant from a rental unit.
+You can follow the same eviction process in those states as removing a tenant from a rental unit.

 For example, in Nevada, guests are tenants-at-will and must be given a 5-day notice to leave the property and then a second 5-Day Notice to Quit for Unlawful Detainer prior to filing an unlawful detainer case in court.